alix-dumoulin/just-another-ds-blog/content/post/2020-04-01-mapping-my-facebook-messenger-network.md

 ### Community detection

-I played around with community detection algorithms too.
-Although the plot made it quite clear what each cluster is, there was still one susprise.
+I played around with community detection algorithms too and show the results of the fast greedy algorithm.
+Although the plots shown above made it quite clear what each cluster is, there was still one susprise.
 We can clearly see the fencing group, the Talos group, the 'isolated' friends, but also an interesting split in the university group.
 One side happens to be my PPE coursemates, while the other side is made of other friends, mostly from Economics BSc, some of them I am close to and others who are friends of friends.

 ![](/images/community.png)